GT2AI/.github/profile/README.md

 ## Get involved
 Whether you're a developer, designer, ML engineer, or just AI-curious, we'd love to have you join our community!

-Check out our [website](https://gt-ai-home.vercel.app/) to learn about current projects and opportunities to contribute.